Abdo-omran2206/CarCrafters/README.md

 ### 🎬 **Immersive Animations**

-Smooth, scroll-triggered animations powered by Framer Motion for a premium user experience
+Smooth, scroll-triggered animations powered by GSAP and ScrollTrigger for a premium user experience

 ### 🎨 **Modern Design**